zhi-zhang/useful-bits/software.md

 ### Visual Studio Enterprice 2019

 #### Useful Plugin
-[GitHub Extension for Visual Studio](https://marketplace.visualstudio.com/items?itemName=GitHub.GitHubExtensionforVisualStudio) allow connection to Github.
+* [GitHub Extension for Visual Studio](https://marketplace.visualstudio.com/items?itemName=GitHub.GitHubExtensionforVisualStudio) allow connection to Github.
-[Resharper](https://www.jetbrains.com/resharper/) helps to improve your code quality with a set of automatic checks.
+* [Resharper](https://www.jetbrains.com/resharper/) helps to improve your code quality with a set of automatic checks.
 It also provide some power user tools to help you navigate / recfactor code.
 It is free as part of Github education pack.
+* [Visual Micro](https://www.visualmicro.com/) Plugin for Arduino development using Visual Studio.
+* [Microsoft Child Process Debugging Power Tool](https://marketplace.visualstudio.com/items?itemName=vsdbgplat.MicrosoftChildProcessDebuggingPowerTool) Useful when your program launches other program, eg MTRN3500 assignments.
+This plugin let you set breakpoint in the child process.
+* **PAYED** [Entrian attach](http://entrian.com/attach/) Attach the debugger automatically to processes the moment they start,